Expats in Shanghai: A Guide to Living in Shanghai

 8.Lifestyle in Shanghai - The Quality of Life in Shanghai

 What living in Shanghai is really like?
-As China's economic capital and most international city, Shanghai is full of skyscrapers, Bridges, elevated highways, large shopping malls and shopping districts.
+As the economic capital and most international city, Shanghai is full of skyscrapers, Bridges, elevated highways, large shopping malls and shopping districts.

 Shanghai provides a large community of expat residents to welcome international residents, attracting many ambitious foreigners to come and develop.
 The international living atmosphere in Shanghai also includes vibrant nightlife, art, and entertainment venues.